Rozanne Gold: Career

 Rozanne is past President of Les Dames d'Escoffier, New York and is a trustee of The New York Zen Center for Contemplative Care.
 She graduated from Tufts University cum laude, did graduate work at New York University, and has an MFA in poetry from the New School.
 She works as an end-of-life care doula at various New York City hospices.
 Her poetry can be found in several on-line and print publications.

 Personal life

-Rozanne grew up in Queens, New York with her parents, Marion and Bernard Gold, and her brother, Leon Gold.
-Her father, Bill (Bernard) Gold scored the winning touchdown for the 1943 Sugar Bowl (as a fullback for the Tennessee Vols), and was later drafted by the Washington Redskins.
-Bill, who grew up in Brockton, Massachusetts was Rocky Marciano's sparring partner.
-Rozanne's mother, Marion Gold, grew up in Pahokee, Florida, attended the University of Miami, and was a medical secretary and teacher.
+Gold grew up in Queens, New York with her parents, Marion and Bernard Gold, and her brother.
+Her father scored the winning touchdown for the 1943 Sugar Bowl and was later drafted by the Washington Redskins.
 Gold now lives in Brooklyn, New York.
-Her husband, Michael Whiteman, is an international restaurant consultant, and president of Baum + Whiteman, the company that created five of New York's three-star restaurants, including the Rainbow Room and Windows on the World. [www.baumwhiteman.com] Their son, Jeremy Whiteman, is a computer consultant and photographer in San Bruno, California, and their daughter, Shayna DePersia, is a graduate student at the Bank Street College of Education.
+Her husband, Michael Whiteman, is a restaurant consultant and they have two children.